EngyNasr/MSE-Benchmark/README.md

 # MSE Benchmark v1.1

-This project includes the MSE (Material Sciences and Engineering) benchmark created by Engy Nasr during her Master's Thesis in Computer Science at the
+The MSE (Material Sciences and Engineering) benchmark was created by Engy Nasr during her Master's Thesis in Computer Science at the
 Albert-Ludwigs-Universität Freiburg:
 [Evaluation of Automatic Ontology Matching for Materials Sciences and Engineering (2020)](https://ad-publications.cs.uni-freiburg.de/theses/Master_Engy_Nasr_2020.pdf).